Murtaza Bhutto: Leadership of Al-Zulfiqar

-1981 PIA hijack
+1981 PIA hijacking

 Al-Zulfiqar hijacked a Pakistan International Airlines flight after and diverted it to Kabul in March 1981.
 From Kabul the journey went on to Damascus, Syria.
 The hijacking went on for thirteen days, during which Murtaza shot Major Tariq Rahim for being an Army officer.
 Rahim was executed following Murtaza's conferring with Afghan Intelligence (KHAD) chief Mohammad Najibullah.
 The Zia government had to accept the demands of the hijackers, releasing dozens of prisoners languishing in Pakistani jails and flying them to Tripoli.